 - Matthew 1:1-17 (Joseph’s ancestry through Abraham) and

 - The Messiah will be a child of a virgin: Isaiah 7:14 and Matthew 1:18

 - The child will be born in Bethlehem: Micah 5:2 and Matthew 2:1

 - Gabriel telling Mary she will have a baby.
 Luke 1:26-56

 - Gabriel telling Joseph that Mary would have a baby.
 Matthew 1:18-25

-- Knowing that God keeps his promises allow adults and children to share promises that they would like to make or keep.
+- LIFE APPLICATION: Knowing that God keeps his promises allow adults and children to share promises that they would like to make or keep.
 Guide younger children in making reasonable and meaningful promises that can be fulfilled in a short time (I will put my toys away tonight, for example)

 Singing does not have to be a performance.
 Don’t take yourself too seriously.
 In the privacy of your own home or within a small group allow yourself to just be genuine and enjoy the experience together.